mvolkmann/blog/src/ocaml.md

 infer the most general types of expressions without requiring explicit type annotations in many cases.

-The Caml programming language is the predecessor of OCaml.
+The Caml programming language, released in 1985, is the predecessor of OCaml.
 The name is short for "Categorical Abstract Machine Language".
 OCaml is short for "Objective Caml".
 It adds support for object-oriented programming